 Your degree in Online Educator will open an array of career options.
 Some graduates work in K-12 schools, others work in corporations, and still others apply their skills in government, healthcare, higher education, and other settings.
 For example, some of our recent graduates are Software Designers and Developers, Learning Strategy Managers, Adaptive Technology Specialists, Training Designers, School Technology Coordinators, and Online Instructors.
 Whatever the setting, you will graduate with a skill set that will serve you well in the future.

-The Specialist degree is a 30-hour program of specialization built upon the master’s degree.
+The Educational Specialist degree is a 30-hour program of specialization built upon the master’s degree.
 It requires 27 credit hours of coursework relevant to the Online Educator competencies plus 3 credit hours in ESC_PS 7170 Introduction to Applied Statistics.
 At least 15 credit hours must be at the 8000/9000 level.

 Sample Plan of Study

 |IS_LT 9484||Teaching Online Courses||3|

 |IS_LT 9471||Instructional Systems Design||3|

 |IS_LT 9450||Introduction to Research in Library and Information Science||3|

 |IS_LT 9440||Learning with Web-based Technologies||3|